Skip to main content

 For compensation applications, if VCAT makes an order that you have to pay compensation to the rooming house operator, you will need to consider how you will pay it.
 You could try to negotiate a payment plan with the rooming house operator after the hearing – make sure you get any agreement in writing.

-If the application was for your bond, and this has already been paid to the rooming house operator, you can ask VCAT to make an order that the rooming house operator repay you.
+If the application was for your bond and it has already been paid to the rooming house operator, you can ask VCAT to hear the matter again.
+If VCAT allows the matter to be reopened, and decides you are entitled to all or part of your bond, it can order the rooming house operator to repay you.

 Here’s what you can do next